axambo/soundxy4/README.md

 ----------
 - This code is inspired by WaveTable, a tangible and multi-touch tabletop waveform editor developed by Gerard Roma who led the software design and Anna Xambó who led the hardware design in 2008.
 Read our paper here: http://www.nime.org/proceedings/2008/nime2008_249.pdf

-- This code is a follow-up of the project SoundXY, a musical tabletop interface for a stereo system developed by Anna Xambó in 2012.
+- This code is a follow-up of the project SoundXY2 (http://github.com/axambo/soundxy2), a musical tabletop interface for a stereo system developed by Anna Xambó in 2012.
 See a video demo here: http://vimeo.com/55298584

 - This application runs with SuperCollider: http://supercollider.sourceforge.net